Addie-Shanti-Org/GenderDisparityinResearch/studio/critiques/Critique_for_Project_Proposal.md

 For each item I filed last week, what happened:
 Nothing

-Vision and Mission: are you still moving toward them? <yes >
-Next milestone (M2 ): are you on track for the success criterion in CHARTER.md? <yes>
+Overall Feedback
+Overall I think the project proposal is very good.
+I think the area that needs some work are the

 Two strengths
-- One of the main stregth of the project is the way you desribe the process of the development of your data engineering
+- One of the main stregth of the project is the way you desribe the process of the development of your data engineering by saying where you data was going to live and how the transformation process will be developed.
-- Another area is the description on how the porject matter to you and how it will be developed further
+- Another area is the description on how the porject matter to you and how it will be developed further.
+Your introduction talking about the lack of women in the study do to the fear of hornmal attributes and how they are understudied.

 Two specific revision suggestions
-- One of the suggestion is dive deeper into the actual development of the what vizulation tool you see your group is going to be using in the future
+- One of the suggestion is dive deeper into the actual development of the what vizulation tool you see your group is going to be using in the future.
+I think going to how you are going to vizulize this information is important to understand how you want to dive into your own analysis
-- In the analysis part of this ptoject talk a little more about how analysis is going to work and the ability to move forward with this topic.
+- In the analysis part of this project talk a little more about how analysis is going to work and the ability to move forward with this topic.
+I think you should dive into more techiques for how you are going to achieve this.
 ...
-Open question for next week